 - Make a Statement: Bucket hats nowadays come in every color, pattern, and material, so if you’re feeling like you want to make a statement with your hat, you have a lot of options.
 Be aware that you need to own whatever direction you go: either all of your outfit is bright and bold, or you wear solid prints on bottom to highlight your hat’s colorful design on top.

 - Be Transparent: PVC and organza are making a splash in the bucket hat world but for different reasons.
-PVC (a clear plastic material that can have colors and designs) lets you make a statement with the hat itself but also what’s under it (think colorful hair, scarves or other accessories).
+PVC (a clear plastic material that can have colors and designs) lets you make a statement with the hat itself but also what’s under it (think colorful hair, scarves, or other hat accessories).
 Organza, on the other hand, creates a soft, delicate look that pairs well with flowy or sheer material.

 - Sophistication: Two things that never were meant to go together that actually do: sophistication and bucket hat.
 Believe it or not, you can pull off the sophisticated lewk by coupling a neutral-patterned dress or leather bomber jacket with a leather bucket hat.

 - Chic: Nothing says chic quite like the color white.
 If you want to put out the vibes that you know what’s what, try wearing white from head to toe.
-White sneakers, white pants or flowy skirt, loose, white top, and a white bucket hat to cap it off.
+White sneakers, white pants or a flowy skirt, a loose, white top, and a white bucket hat to cap it off.
 Bonus points if everything is linen.

 - Nostalgic: Of course, in these trying times, nostalgia holds a warm place in people’s hearts.
 If you’re going for the nostalgia vibe, design an outfit with as much denim as possible and top it all off with a bleached, patched, or splatted painted denim bucket hat.
 Throwing in a pair of oversized hoop earrings and a choker would complete the look.